 15. Pulling Fabric Toy From Club Dogue

 For this interactive idea from Club Dogue, you’ll need a dog chew toy with open spaces.
 After wrapping a dog treat in a smaller size sock or a piece of fabric recycled from an old t-shirt, stuff it into the opening of the chew toy.
 Repeat filling and stuffing until nearly all the openings on the toy are filled.
-Your dog should be occupied for at least as long as it took you to make it.
+Your dog should be occupied for at least as long as it took you to learn how to make a dog toy.

 - 1. Tennis Ball Foxtail From Instructables Living